-Lapis lazuli is the ideal aid for those who have low-functioning throat chakras.
-The darker blue hues of lapis lazuli represent the gift of truth and expression, bringing balance to throat chakras and advocating for healthy self-expression.
+It is the ideal aid for those who have low-functioning throat chakras.
+The darker blue hues represent the gift of truth and expression, bringing balance to throat chakras and advocating for healthy self-expression.

 - Third Eye chakra – this chakra can be found at the brow and serves as a symbol of perception, awareness, and consciousness.
 Those with a weak connection to their spiritual side will tend to have a low-functioning third eye chakra, but lapis lazuli can change that.